-Despite having no access to photography as a kid, I was fascinated by it.
+Despite having no access to photography as a kid, I remained fascinated by it.
 I decided to indulge my curiosity at the age of 22 when I bought my first camera - a Minolta 7000.
 It was the first camera to feature autofocus and motorised film advance.
 The autofocus was slow and noisy but I loved it and photographed everyone and everything.

 Eventually, I got fed up making pictures of friends and family and wanted to capture real life.
 On 31 March 1990, I boarded a train to London to photograph what became known as the Poll Tax riots.
 It sounds clichéd but I came away wanting to change the world.
 I had found my voice but most of all, I had discovered my passion.